grimme-lab/qc2-teaching/doc/prog-scf.rst

    1. Code a numerical gradient that allows the calculation of the derivative of the HF energy with respect to atom positions and Slater exponents.
+      Design your code such that the optimizations can be run separately, i.e., use separate subroutines for the position gradient and the Slater exponent gradient.
    2. Save your gradient components to arrays analogous to the ones for the atom positions and Slater exponents.
       We shall call the conceptual combination of them the gradient vector **g**.